chakra-ui/chakra-ui/packages/form-control/migration.md

 ## Changes

-- `FormControl` now exposes most of it is internal functions and hooks so you can leverage in building custom components.
+- `FormControl` now exposes most of its internal functions and hooks so you can leverage in building custom components.

 - Now export `useFormControl`, the hook you can consume in any custom form